getyoti/yoti-node-sdk/README.md

 ### Upgrading from SDK version 2.x.x

-The way the Yoti SDK client is initialised got changed in version 3.
+The way the Yoti SDK client is initialised was changed in version 3.
 Please make sure you update your code if you're upgrading the npm package.

 ```javascript